dynamick/perfectcoding/README.md

 # [PerfectCoding](http://www.dynamick.it)

 A Wordpress theme with HTML5 structure, with Twitter Bootstrap layout and with Html5 Boilerplate recipes.
-It is an implementation of HTML5 Blank Wordpress Theme, which is a powerful shell for rapidly deploying your WordPress projects.
+It is an implementation of Perfect Coding Wordpress Theme, which is a powerful shell for rapidly deploying your WordPress projects.
 Get developing in minutes, with the robust, preloaded shell.
-HTML5 Blank.
+Perfect Coding.

 * Project: [github.com/dynamick/perfectcoding](https://github.com/dynamick/perfectcoding)
 * Web: [dynamick.it](http://www.dynamick.it)
 * Twitter: [@dynamick.it](http://twitter.com/dynamick)

-## Getting Started with HTML5 Blank
+## Getting Started with Perfect Coding

 Download the latest version from [github.com/dynamick/perfectcoding](https://github.com/dynamick/perfectcoding)

 ## Get involved!
-Make HTML5 Blank better
+Make Perfect Coding better

 There are a few ways to get involved, submit a Pull Request, or submit a comment on the website